Para Athletics and Masters

 - Trained Coach Evaluator

 Reba took up track and field at the age of 14 when she joined the Cornwall Legion Cougars.
 She went on to race for the uOttawa Gee Gees as a member of their varsity team, later carrying on in the sport as a coach, volunteer, and official.
 As a coach, Reba has worked with Midget/Youth/Junior aged athletes to help develop their basic and advanced technical skills in the sport.
-She works with several para classes, including athletes with visual impairments and wheelchair athletes.
+She works with several para classes, including athletes with visual impairments and athletes with physical impairments.
 Reba is also a Level 2 official, and has had the opportunity to officiate at local and national level competition as well as the Para PanAm/PanAm Games.

 Lead Coach: Andrew Pagé